-First of all, you should visit the heart of Minsk – the Old Town, walk along its streets, drink coffee in authentic restaurants of the Upper Town.
+First of all, you should visit the heart of Minsk – the Old Town, walk along its streets, and drink coffee in authentic restaurants of the Upper Town.
 There is also the country’s main orthodox cathedral and the City Hall on Liberty Square.

 Most of the valuable architectural sights of Minsk are located in the Trinity Suburb.
-Now, it is a part of the old town complex, and is in a state of gradual restoration.
+Now, it is a part of the old town complex and is in a state of gradual restoration.

 There are two dozen reading rooms in it, where up to two thousand readers can fit at the same time.
 The archives of the National Library store over 8 million books.
 Outwardly, the library resembles a kind of glass diamond, which is also a huge advertising screen.

 Interesting fact: Minsk celebrates its city day on the second Saturday of September.

-Travelers who can not live without nature and flowers will be delighted with Minsk Botanical Garden, which in the third largest botanical garden in the world after the ones in London and Madrid (total area – 96 hectares).
+Travelers who can not live without nature and flowers will be delighted with Minsk Botanical Garden, which is the third largest botanical garden in the world after the ones in London and Madrid (total area – 96 hectares).

 Fountains of Minsk

 It still works and is called “Boy with a Swan”.
-You can view the fountain in the Alexander Park, in the heart of the city.
+You can view the fountain in Alexander Park, in the heart of the city.

 Interesting fact: England is often called the Foggy Albion, but not everyone knows that there are more foggy days in Minsk than in London (on average 67 days per year against 45 in London), thereby attracting fans of a mysterious, noir atmosphere.

 Among the sights of Minsk, the Victory monument stands out in its size rising to the sky at 36 meters height, and the diameter of the star at the top is 6 by 6 meters.

-On the Independence Square, next to the Government House, there is the Peter and Paul Cathedral, also called the Red Church, the main Catholic cathedral of Belarus.
+On Independence Square, next to the Government House, there is the Peter and Paul Cathedral, also called the Red Church, the main Catholic cathedral of Belarus.